sodadata/docs/soda-cl/failed-row-samples.md

 <br />

+Alternatively, you can adjust a dataset's settings in Soda Cloud so that it collects no failed row samples.
+The setting applies to checks defined as no-code checks, in an agreement, or in a checks YAML file.
+1. As an Admin, Manager, or Editor of a dataset, log in to Soda Cloud, then navigate to the **Dataset** for which you never want Soda to collect failed row samples.
+2. Click the stacked dots at the upper-right, then select **Edit Dataset**.
+3. In the **Failed Rows** tab, use the dropdown to select **No Columns**.
+4. **Save** your settings.

 ### Sampler configuration details

 * Soda executes the `exclude_columns` values cumulatively.
 For example, for the following configuration, Soda excludes the columns `password`, `last_name` and any columns that begin with `pii_` from the `retail_customers` dataset.